paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-134-energy-policy.md

 ## § 13339.
 Utilization of coal wastes
 **(a) Coal waste utilization program** The Secretary, in consultation with the Secretary of the Interior, shall establish a research, development, demonstration, and commercial application program on coal waste utilization for the purpose of developing techniques that will lead to the greater and more efficient utilization of coal wastes from mining and processing, other than coal ash.

-**(b) Use as boiler fuel** The program referred to in subsection (a) of this section shall include projects to facilitate the use of coal wastes from mining and processing as a boiler fuel for the purpose of generating steam to produce electricity.
+**(b) Use as boiler fuel** The program referred to in subsection (a) shall include projects to facilitate the use of coal wastes from mining and processing as a boiler fuel for the purpose of generating steam to produce electricity.

 <a id="section-13340"></a>
 ## § 13340.
 Underground coal gasification
 **(a) Program** The Secretary shall conduct a research, development, demonstration, and commercial application program for underground coal gasification technology for in-situ conversion of coal to a cleaner burning, easily transportable gaseous fuel.
 The goal and objective of this program shall be to accelerate the development and commercialization of underground coal gasification.
 In carrying out this program, the Secretary shall give equal consideration to all ranks of coal.

-**(b) Demonstration projects** As part of the program authorized in subsection (a) of this section, the Secretary may solicit proposals for underground coal gasification technology projects to fulfill the goal and objective of subsection (a) of this section.
+**(b) Demonstration projects** As part of the program authorized in subsection (a), the Secretary may solicit proposals for underground coal gasification technology projects to fulfill the goal and objective of subsection (a).

 <a id="section-13341"></a>